leeway64/LWRFileStatisticsVisualizer/README.md

     test2.txt
 ```

-Alternatively, you may also run the scripts in RStudio.
+Alternatively, you may also run the aforementioned scripts in RStudio; the
+[`LWRFileStatisticsVisualizer.Rproj`](LWRFileStatisticsVisualizer.Rproj) file has been provided for
+this purpose.

 ## Running Unit Tests